The Solution to the Nationwide Skilled Trades Shortage

 That small manufacturing company took a chance.
 They opened the door for me to launch my career and I took full advantage of it.
 I will always be grateful to them for that opportunity and worked my tail off as a result.

 I share this story to illuminate the point that the quickest and most effective way to eliminate the industry skills shortage is to take a chance and hire entry level people with the potential to be successful.
-In other words, hire for potential and character, and teach the rest.
+In other words, hire for potential and character, and train the rest.

 Hire for Potential & Teach The Rest